dirakx1/MoneyOnTangle/iotacore/README.md

 * pip install pyota[ccurl]

-But you can also use the go client library, or the node library
+But you can also use the go client library, or the node library for the node library you have to install:

 * npm install @iota/core